Personal Injury Lawyer in Fort Lee >> DWI & DUI Defense >> Breath Test Refusal Lawyer

 Each situation is different, but you should never assume that you have to plead guilty and accept the consequences.
 Our Fort Lee DUI lawyers may be able to find a viable defense that prevents harsh results.

-Contact a Hackensack Lawyer With Your DUI Breathalyzer/Alcotest Questions
+Contact a Hackensack Attorney With Your DUI Breathalyzer/Alcotest Questions

 If you are facing a 39:4-50 DWI charge and/or a breath test refusal charge, reach out to an attorney at Jae Lee Law.
 You can schedule a free consultation by calling 201-346-3800.
 You can also contact us online and we will respond promptly.